Table of Contents

 • Separate logical, geographical, or functional network structures.

-When a topology is selected, the view updates immediately to reflect the selected configuration.
+When a topology is selected, the view updates immediately to reflect the chosen configuration.

-When hovering over a connection, you can use the dot in the top-right corner of the details window to choose which metric is displayed and used to color the lines.
+When hovering over a connection, you can use the dot in the upper-right corner of the details window to choose which metric is displayed and used to color the lines.

-You select either interface operational status or interface output utilization.
+You can select either interface operational status or interface output utilization.

 Topology connection analytics